yevrah/simplerr/examples/00.quickstart/README.md

 Notice that the function takes a 'request' object as it's first parameter.
 This variable is where you can access query string and for variables using `request.args['var']` and `request.form['var']` respectively.

-Now let's run it from our web server using the the simplerr debug server
+Now let's run it from our web server using the simplerr debug server

 ```bash
 $ python -m simplerr runserver